pagkly/Zed/Investopedia3/How Chief Executive Officers (CEOs) Work.md

 How Chief Executive Officers (CEOs) Work
 ## What Is Chief Executive Officer (CEO)?

-A chief executive officer (CEO) is the highest-ranking executive in a company, whose primary responsibilities include making major corporate decisions, managing the overall operations and resources of a company, acting as the main point of communication between the [board of directors](https://www.investopedia.com/terms/b/boardofdirectors.asp) (the board) and corporate operations and being the public face of the company.
-A CEO is elected by the board and its [shareholders](https://www.investopedia.com/terms/s/shareholder.asp).
+A chief executive officer (CEO) is the highest-ranking executive in a company, whose primary responsibilities include making major corporate decisions, managing the overall operations and resources of a company, acting as the main point of communication between the [[board of directors]](https://www.investopedia.com/terms/b/boardofdirectors.asp) (the board) and corporate operations and being the public face of the company.
+A CEO is elected by the board and its [[shareholders]](https://www.investopedia.com/terms/s/shareholder.asp).

 ## Understanding Chief Executive Officers